Hanser Alberto Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Royals pitching staff ranks 19th in the league.
+- The pitching staff for the Royals has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Royals' 5.55 team ERA ranks 28th among all MLB pitching staffs.
+- The Royals have a 5.43 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to allow 51 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- Royals pitchers combine to give up the fifth-most home runs in baseball (51 total, 1.3 per game).

-- Keller (2-3 with a 4.67 ERA and 25 strikeouts in 34 2/3 innings pitched) makes the start for the Royals, his eighth of the season.
+- Singer (2-4) gets the starting nod for the Royals in his eighth start of the season.
+He's put together an 8.82 ERA in 33 2/3 innings pitched, with 33 strikeouts.

-- In his most recent appearance on Saturday, the right-hander went 4 1/3 innings against the Oakland Athletics, giving up six earned runs while surrendering 11 hits.
+- In his most recent time out on Saturday, the righty tossed four innings against the Oakland Athletics, giving up five earned runs while surrendering six hits.

-- In seven games this season, the 27-year-old has amassed a 4.67 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .276 to opposing hitters.
+- In seven games this season, the 26-year-old has put up an 8.82 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .304 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.